Configuring Nexus Repository Pro for H2 or PostgreSQL

 Extra Configuration Options for PostgreSQL

-Servers under heavy load may also need to configure the connection pool size for the database.
-Nexus Repository uses a default pool of 100, but you may increase this by appending a line like the following example to nexus-store.properties :
+Servers under heavy load may need increased connection pool size for the database.
+Nexus Repository uses a default pool of 100, but you may increase this through one of the following ways:

 username=<postgres_user>